Jordan Raskopoulos: TV appearances

+Writing and streaming

-Prior to publicly coming out as a trans woman, Raskopoulos wrote articles on transgender issues for Junkee under the pseudonym Nicola Fierce.
+Prior to publicly coming out as a trans woman IN 2016, Raskopoulos wrote articles on transgender issues for Junkee under the pseudonym Nicola Fierce.

+Raskopoulos also streams on YouTube and Twitch under the username JordanRasko.
+On April 26, 2020, Raskopoulos posted a video featuring a parody song titled "We Built This Clitty," a parody of Starship's "We Built This City."
+The content of the song centers around Raskopoulos' personal experience with Gender Reassignment Surgery, employing humour as a narrative element.
+As of 5 February 2024, the video had accumulated 11,187 views and garnered 399 likes.

 Logies controversy

 Raskopoulos was cast in the supporting role of Trax in the 2012 movie Underground: The Julian Assange Story along with Rachel Griffiths, Anthony LaPaglia and Alex Williams.
 In January 2013, Raskopoulos requested users of the internet forum Something Awful to vote for her in the most popular actor category of the 2013 Logie Awards, promising in return to allow site users to write her acceptance speech.
-This caused some controversy, with news outlets reporting that Raskopoulos, who despite a high-profile international comedy career was relatively unknown in Australian acting circles, planned to 'hack' the Logies.
-Raskopoulos herself described her campaign as no different to any ordinary "fan" campaign, stating: "I'm conspiring to rig the Logies in the same way Guy Sebastian's fan forums are, or [in the same way as] fans of The Voice are calling for votes for Joel Madden on Twitter."
-In support of her campaign to win votes, Raskopoulos appeared in a segment on Australian current affairs program Today Tonight dressed in a fur collar and acting in character, and stated that she wished to win a Logie for use as a doorstop.
+Some news outlets characterised this as "hacking" the Logies, as Raskopoulos, who despite a high-profile international comedy career was relatively unknown in Australian acting circles.
+Raskopoulos herself described her campaign as no different to any ordinary "fan" campaign.

 Personal life

 Raskopoulos is a transgender lesbian.
-Upon coming out publicly as transgender in 2016, she kept her given name but added the middle names Nicola and Bridget.
+She publicly came out as transgender in 2016 in a video called "What's Happened To Jordan's Beard" revealing that she got rid of her beard in February 2015 and that it would never come back as she was now transgender.
+She kept her given name but added the middle names Nicola and Bridget.

 She has attention deficit hyperactivity disorder and spoke about her anxiety disorder at a TEDx talk in 2017.

 Raskopoulos plays roller derby and has played Warhammer 40,000 since she was 12 years old.